Grislow/KnowledgeBase/resources/glossary.md

 &nbsp;
 # H

+## Higher Order Function
+A function that returns another function.

 ## Hoisting
 The act of loading some resources to memory prior to code execution irrespective of those resources physical location in the source code.

+## Horizontal Scaling
+Adding more machines into the pool of resources available to a system.

 &nbsp;
 # I